-Verizon CEO expects to see iPhone 5 "probably sometime in the fall"Alex Wagner - Deputy Managing Editor, News Desk
+Verizon CEO expects to see iPhone 5 "probably sometime in the fall"Alex Wagner - Editorial Director of News and Content

 Earlier today Verizon announced that Lowell McAdam would be replacing Ivan Seidenberg as the company's new CEO, and one of the first acts from McAdam in his position was to take to CNBC and dish about the upcoming iPhone.
 In between talking about Verizon's second quarter financial numbers and his company's lack of "revenue acceleration" recently, McAdam slipped in the following tidbit about Apple's next smartphone: